Muscogee school board at-large race: latest updated results in 2026 election

 - Sadiyah Abdullah 5,155

-The Ledger-Enquirer didn’t reach Chamber and Miller for comment about the results before publication, but Abdullah said in an emailed interview, “I’m very thankful for every person that participated in the election process.
+Abdullah told the L-E in an emailed interview, “I’m very thankful for every person that participated in the election process.
 Every vote matters and every vote counts.

 “I was up against an incumbent with long-standing name recognition.
 There were no large forums dedicated to school board candidates, just a couple of smaller ones.”